Leafwing-Studios/fop-rules/docs/character-options/classes/runeseeker.md

 | 13-16 |           4           |
 | 17-20 |           5           |

 At level 1, you know 4 spells, and learn a new spell at level 4, 8, 12, 16 and 19.
-At least half of the spells that you know must be from the spell list associated with your school of magic; other spells can be chosen freely from other schools of magic.
+At least half of the spells that you know must be from the spell list associated with your school of magic (described immediately below); other spells can be chosen freely from other schools of magic.

 ## Schools of Magic

 At level 1, each Runeseeker chooses a **school of magic**, specializing in a particular form of magic according to their unique training.
-This choice determines the primary spell list available to you.
+This choice determines the primary spell list available to you, as well as the benefits of your level 15 Runic Alteration: Style and level 20 Pinnacle of Knowledge class feature.

 Each school is associated with a particular **academic skill**.
 You are proficient in this skill (in addition to the five skill you select), and several of your features grant additional uses or bonuses to the academic skill associated with your choice of school.

 ## Elaborate Runes

 While the runeseeker's spells are exceptionally powerful, they are more complicated to cast during combat than those of other classes.
 At level 1, choose one of the following drawbacks for your spells.
-Like with all choices made as part of your class (such as any Runic Alteration class feature or a spell you selected), you may change up to two of these choices each time you level up.
+Like with all choices made as part of character creation (such as which spell you selected, the option chosen for one of your Runic Alteration class features or your attribute spread), you may change up to two of these choices each time you level up.

 ### Hurried Casting

 Your spells are quick but inefficient.
 You have disadvantage on skill checks made to use the Essence Tap minor action.
+Your Essence Tap minor action now only restores essence equal to twice your proficiency bonus, rather than three times your proficiency bonus like usual.

 ### Risky Casting

-Your spells are powerful but leave you open to counterattack as you focus intently on their completion.
+Your spells are powerful but leave you open to counterattack as you pour all of your attention into drawing the required rune.
 Whenever you cast a spell, provoke an attack of opportunity.

 Like all attacks of opportunity, this attack of opportunity resolves before the triggering action (casting a spell in this case) is complete.

 ### Focused Casting

 Your spells are perfectly executed but require your careful concentration to complete.
-After you cast a spell, its effects do not immediately complete.
-Instead, the spell you cast takes effect at the start of your next turn, targeted at that time.
-You must hold your [concentration](../rules/combat/tactical-mechanics?id=concentration) during this time.
-If you fail a concentration check before the start of your next, the spell is lost.
+The effects of this power do not trigger until the start of your next turn (although you must spend essence upfront).
+You must maintain [concentration](../rules/combat/tactical-mechanics?id=concentration) for this duration, or the power fails.
+Choose the target(s) of the spell at that time, along with any alterations.

 ## Secrets of the Past